American Electric Power (AEP) Gains But Lags Market: What You Should Know

-Heading into today, shares of the utility had lost 3.16% over the past month, lagging the Utilities sector's loss of 1.07% and the S&P 500's gain of 4.58% in that time.
+Coming into today, shares of the utility had lost 0.96% in the past month.
+In that same time, the Utilities sector lost 0.1%, while the S&P 500 gained 6.27%.

-Investors will be hoping for strength from American Electric Power as it approaches its next earnings release, which is expected to be February 23, 2023.
-The company is expected to report EPS of $1, up 2.04% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.32 billion, up 5.3% from the year-ago period.
+American Electric Power will be looking to display strength as it nears its next earnings release, which is expected to be February 23, 2023.
+In that report, analysts expect American Electric Power to post earnings of $1.02 per share.
+This would mark year-over-year growth of 4.08%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.24 billion, up 3.36% from the year-ago period.

-Any recent changes to analyst estimates for American Electric Power should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for American Electric Power.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.78% higher.
-American Electric Power currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.76% higher within the past month.
+American Electric Power is currently a Zacks Rank #3 (Hold).

-Digging into valuation, American Electric Power currently has a Forward P/E ratio of 17.26.
-This represents a discount compared to its industry's average Forward P/E of 17.41.
+Looking at its valuation, American Electric Power is holding a Forward P/E ratio of 17.57.
+This represents a discount compared to its industry's average Forward P/E of 17.63.

-Also, we should mention that AEP has a PEG ratio of 2.82.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Investors should also note that AEP has a PEG ratio of 2.88 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 AEP's industry had an average PEG ratio of 3.19 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.